-At Billingborough, we always give our children every opportunity to try a variety of new sports, as well as the ones they already know and love.
-Inspired by the rising profile of disability sport and the Paralympics, we've also played boccia, seated volleyball and goalball.
+At Billingborough, we love giving our children every opportunity to try a variety of new sports, as well as the ones they already know and love.
+Inspired by the rising profile of disability sport and para-athletes, we've also played boccia, seated volleyball and goalball.
 This has raised everyone's awareness of SEN/disability sports while providing lots of fun, with our 'less sporty' children also able to succeed.

-We buy into the 'Outreach' programme run by Carre's Grammar School, meaning we take part in numerous competitions in an ever-increasing range of sports and activities, including several for our KS1 children too.
+We're part of the 'Outreach' programme run by Carre's Grammar School, meaning we take part in numerous competitions in an ever-increasing range of sports and activities, including several for our KS1 children.
 Our pupils are always delighted to be asked to represent the school and it really does raise the profile of sport/exercise as a key ingredient of an active, healthy lifestyle.
 Take a good look at some of the things we've been doing...